Music of the Danganronpa series

 Danganronpa is an adventure visual novel video game franchise created by Spike Chunsoft (previously Spike).
 The series follows groups of high school students who are trapped in an enclosed area, with the only way to escape being to murder a fellow student and not be caught in a subsequent investigation and trial.
 The music of Danganronpa comprises seven soundtrack albums, as well as numerous singles, mini albums, and other music releases.
 The main composer for the series is Masafumi Takada, who has composed for all of the series' soundtracks and has also released many of them on his label, Sound Prestige Records.
 Takada has been aided with the franchise's music by various artists, including other composers, lyricists, and singers.

 The series has spanned a variety of different musical genres and styles, prominently electronic, jazz, and rock.
 The soundtracks have had a key focus to fit the settings, situations, and overall atmosphere of Danganronpa.
 This attempt at ambience has been enjoyed by music critics, who have also praised the series' many types of musical style.
-Several of the series' music releases have appeared on Oricon's Albums and Singles Charts, two nation-wide music charts in Japan.
+Several of the series' music releases have appeared on Oricon's Albums and Singles Charts, nation-wide music charts in Japan.